StackVista/stackstate-docs/use/perspectives/trace-perspective.md

 ### Trace Inspection

 The trace perspective shows a list of the slowest traces for the components in your selected view.
-You can click on any trace in the list to expand the trace and see all the spans that belong to it
+Click on any trace in the list to see the spans that belong to it

 ![Inspecting a trace](../../.gitbook/assets/trace-inspection.png)